Kathleen Wing, BA, LMT, BCTMB

 Kathleen completed Level 1 of the Upledger Craniosacral Therapy training in 2012, and is delighted to share techniques from trainings in Thai Yoga Bodywork and Oncology Massage in a Hospital Setting in 2012.

 Kathleen established her massage therapy practice in 2008 at Sanctuary Holistic Health Center in Yarmouth, became Assistant Manager of the Center in 2010 and General Manager in 2012.
 She taught Medical Terminology, Introduction to Massage and Pathology for Massage Therapists courses at Seacoast Career Schools in 2011.
-She continues to offer public presentations about the stress response in the human body and informational presentations for clinicians about the role of Massage Therapy in Integrative Medicine settings.
+She continues to offer informational public presentations presentations for clinicians about the role of Massage Therapy in an Integrative Medicine setting.
 She was a speaker at the Northeast College Counseling Center Directors' Annual Conference at Bowdoin College in 2011.

 * * *